 There are no hard and fast rules about how much cash you should keep — it comes down to the individual — think about it yourself and do some analysis.
-If I change jobs, take a break, set up as an entrepreneur or even get sick etc. How much cash do I need to tide me over?
-The answer is probably somewhere between 3 and 12 months normal expenditure but as I say it comes down to you and your unique circumstances.
+If I change jobs, take a break, set up as an entrepreneur, or even get sick, etc. How much cash do I need to tide myself over?
+The answer is probably somewhere between 3 and 12 months of normal expenditure but as I say it comes down to you and your unique circumstances.
 Work out your cash flow situation.
 What do you have to pay over the course of a typical financial year, and what can you stop paying if you need to?

-For example, the UK like many countries incentivises saving mainly through the pension system where you can get tax relief up to 45% on savings up to £40,000 p/a and individual savings accounts where although you don’t get tax relief up front, once invested amounts grow tax free.
-The US provides tax incentives to long term savings through Individual Retirement Accounts and 401k’s.
+For example, the UK like many countries incentivizes saving mainly through the pension system where you can get tax relief up to 45% on savings up to £40,000 p/a and individual savings accounts where although you don’t get tax relief up front, once invested amounts grow tax-free.
+The US provides tax incentives for long-term savings through Individual Retirement Accounts and 401k.

 You may have a variety of different roles over several years, all with their own pension plans into which your employer pays.
 As a result, you could end up with multiple pots which you can look to consolidate into one self-invested pension plan (SIPP) later on, to ease your personal admin and to ensure a coordinated investment strategy.